George R. Carey

 George R. Carey was a professional surveyor employed by the City of Boston.

-In 1873, Willoughby Smith had discovered that the amount of electric current that selenium conducted depended on the amount of light that struck it.
-(This property of certain conducting materials is called photoconductivity.)

-George R. Carey learned of this discovery and used it to devise a crude system for transmitting images - an early attempt at television.
+In 1873, Willoughby Smith had discovered that the amount of electric current that selenium conducted depended on the amount of light striking it.
+Carey learned of this discovery and used it to devise a crude system for transmitting images as an early attempt at television.

-In the May 17, 1878 issue of Scientific American, the editors alluded to their earlier article about the 'telectroscope invented by M. Senlecq of Ardres.'
+In the May 17, 1878, issue of Scientific American, the editors alluded to their earlier article about the 'telectroscope invented by M. Senlecq of Ardres.'
 This was followed by the news that they had before them 'some very ingenious and curious applications of selenium, in which its peculiar property of changing its electrical conductivity when exposed to light varying in intensity is utilized.
 The several devices are the invention of Mr. George R. Carey, of Boston, Mass.'
 A more detailed article was published in the June 5, 1880 Scientific American.

 The Scientific American article described two different inventions.

 The first used an array of selenium photocells and wires to transmit an image to an array of light, which were then used to expose a piece of photographic paper.
 The photograph could then be developed to create a single image.

 The second invention used a large array of photocells and wires to transmit the signal to a visual display made of many individual lights.
 Although this approach should work in theory, each individual pixel requires its own photocell and wired circuit, making this system cumbersome and expensive for producing even a modest size image.